Abdul Sattar (Maharashtra politician): Early career

 In 1984, Sattar successfully contested the Grampanchayat elections.
 He entered Taluka politics in 1994–95, becoming the Mayor (Nagaradhyaksha) of Sillod city on 5 March 1994.
 He approached Congress in 1999 to become a candidate for the Legislative Assembly elections, but was unsuccessful.
 He stood as an independent and finished second.

-He was elected as the Vidhanparishad MLA of Sillod in 2001.
+He was elected as the MLC of Sillod in 2001.
 After his term ended as MLA, Abdul Sattar contested the legislative assembly elections of 2004, losing by 301 votes.

 He was elected as the MLA for the Sillod constituency from the Aurangabad district in 2009, winning by a margin of 30,000 votes with the help of local political leader Prabhakarr Palodkar, who had recently rejoined the Congress party after 12 years.

 In 2014, he won a second term in the legislative assembly, and was appointed a cabinet minister with the animal husbandry, fisheries and dairy development portfolio.
 In 2016, he petitioned for banning alcohol sales in the state of Maharashtra.

 On 22 March 2017, Sattar was suspended until 31 December, along with 18 other MLAs, for interrupting Maharashtra Finance Minister Sudhir Mungantiwar during a state budget session and burning copies of the budget outside the assembly four days earlier.
 On 15 June 2017, a case was filed against Sattar and 29 others for rioting and assaulting a farmer.